object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

         Imperial students can also `watch this video on Panopto
         <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=c636383d-6125-4a7c-bad7-ac86015b6d4c>`__

 Attempting to establish whether a program correctly implements the intended algorithm is core to effective programming, and programmers often spend more time correcting bugs than writing new code.
-We will turn to the question of how to debug in :numref:`debugging`.
+We will turn to the question of how to debug in :numref:`Chapter %s <debugging>`.
 However, right from the start, we need to test the code we write, so we will cover the practical details of including tests in your code here.

 There are a number of Python packages which support code testing.
-The concepts are largely similar so rather than get bogged down in the details of multiple frameworks, we will introduce :doc:`pytest
-<pytest:index>`, which is one of the most widely used.
-Pytest is simply a Python
-package, so you can install it into your current environment using:
+The concepts are largely similar so rather than get bogged down in the details of multiple frameworks, we will introduce :doc:`pytest <pytest:index>`, which is one of the most widely used.
+Pytest is simply a Python package, so you can install it into your current environment using:

 .. code-block:: console

-    $ python -m pip install pytest
+    (my_venv) $ python -m pip install pytest

 Pytest tests
 ~~~~~~~~~~~~

 A Pytest test is simply a function whose name starts with `test_`.
-In
+In the
-the simplest case, the function has no arguments.
-Pytest will call each
+simplest case, the function has no arguments.
+Pytest will call each such
-such function in turn.
-If the function executes without error, then the
+function in turn.
+If the function executes without error, then the test is
-test is taken to have passed, while if an error occurs then the test
+taken to have passed, while if an error occurs then the test has failed.
+This
-has failed.
-This behaviour might at first seem surprising - we don't
+behaviour might at first seem surprising - we don't just want the code to run,
-just want the code to run, it has to get the right answer.
-However,
-thinking about it the other way around, we certainly want the test to
+it has to get the right answer.
+However, if we think about it the other way
-fail if an error occurs.
-It's also very easy to arrange things such
+around, we certainly want the test to fail if an error occurs.
+It's also very
-that an error occurs when the wrong answer is reached.
-This is most
+easy to arrange things such that an error occurs when the wrong answer is
-readily achieved using :ref:`the assert statement <python:assert>`.
+reached.
+This is most readily achieved using :ref:`the assert statement
-This simply consists of `assert` followed
+<python:assert>`.
+This simply consists of `assert` followed by a Python
-by a Python expression.
-If the expression is true, then execution just
+expression.
+If the expression is true, then execution just continues, but if
-continues, but if it's false, then an error occurs.
+it's false, then an error occurs.
 For example:

 .. code-block:: ipython3